Podsafe music for your podcast is critical. Before you proceed, make sure you are using music that does not violate copyright.

 Copyright violations are an area of concern for the podcaster.
 You cannot use the creative work of another person without their permission.
 You cannot use commercial music from artists such as the Beatles, Celine Dion, or Bruce Springsteen in your podcast.
 Music that you hear on your FM radio is almost always off limits for the average podcaster.
 This has lead to an explosion of interest in “Podsafe Music.”
 Below is a list of sites that offer various music and audio for producers to use in their podcasts.

-Not for profit or hobby based podcasts are not except from copyright laws.
+Not for profit or hobby based podcasts are not exempt from copyright laws.
 There is no non-profit exception to the copyright laws.

 Giving attribution to the creator does not give you the right to redistribute their work.
 Attribution is common courtesy, which you should do AFTER you have the legal right to use the copyrighted material.

-Also referred to as podsafe music, royalty free license-able music is the legal solution for podcasts.
-Such music is licensed either for free or with a fee.
+Also referred to as Podsafe music, royalty free license-able music is the legal solution for podcasts.
+Such music is licensed either for free or for a fee.